Jira Anti-Patterns to Avoid in a Growing Organization

 Breaking the Jira Anti-Pattern

 All in all, Jira is a very friendly tool for new users.
 However, as an organization matures, there are some default settings that users need to be aware of to ensure the system scales properly.
-Contact Atlas Authority if you need help setting up Jira, or would like to evaluate an existing instance to maximize Jira’s capabilities for your growing organization.
+Contact Atlas Authority if you need help setting up Jira, or would like us to evaluate an existing instance to ensure you’re maximizing Jira’s capabilities for your growing organization.